yandex-research/G2T-FM/README.md

 # Turning Tabular Foundation Models into Graph Foundation Models

-This is the official repository for the paper "Turning Tabular Foundation Models into Graph Foundation Models".
+This is the official repository for the paper "Turning Tabular Foundation Models into Graph Foundation Models" ([arXiv](https://arxiv.org/abs/2508.20906)).
 In this repository, we provide code for reproducing our experiments with G2T-FM, GNNs and LightGBM (including ablation).
 Code for reproduction of our experiments with prior GFMs is coming soon.

 > [!NOTE]
 > Our work is largely based on [TabPFN](https://github.com/PriorLabs/TabPFN), [LimiX](https://github.com/limix-ldm/LimiX) and ["On Finetuning Tabular Foundation Models" paper](https://github.com/yandex-research/tabpfn-finetuning/tree/main), please consider checking them out too!